 After successfully protecting more than 12,000 acres since 2000, Mass Audubon’s statewide sanctuary system stands as the largest ownership of privately conserved land in the commonwealth.
 Learn More

-Mass Audubon manages more than 35,000 acres of wildlife habitat across the state, ranging from barrier beaches to open fields to northern hardwood forests.
+Mass Audubon manages more than 38,000 acres of wildlife habitat across the state, ranging from barrier beaches to open fields to northern hardwood forests.
 We regularly inventory and monitor our land and implement management actions to ensure that Mass Audubon wildlife sanctuaries truly are protecting the nature of Massachusetts.
-Learn More
+See our impact >

 Mass Audubon is one of the largest statewide providers of environmental education programming for youth, families, and adults.
 Our statewide network of wildlife sanctuaries, nature centers, and museums serve as the base for our work in education and community outreach.
 Our education programs take place at our sites as well as in communities across the Commonwealth in partnership with schools, classrooms, and community-based organizations.
 Learn More